MIDWEST ROADS: Photographs is an ongoing visual project with updates.

-Photographs and Text by John P. Walsh.
+Text and Photographs by John P. Walsh.

-The American Midwest teems with human stories, diverse and awesome natural beauty, timeless nostalgia, and, if those things aren’t enticing enough, even an unexpected curiosity or two.
-For those who love it, the Midwestern terrain possesses what Edgar Lee Masters (1868-1950) in The Sangamon identified as “magic in that soil, in the plains, the borders of forest, the oak trees on the hills.”
+The American Midwest teems with human stories, diverse and awesome natural beauty, timeless nostalgia, and, when those things aren’t enticing enough, unexpected curiosities.
+For those who already love it, the Midwestern terrain possesses what Edgar Lee Masters (1868-1950) in The Sangamon identified as “magic in that soil, in the plains, the borders of forest, the oak trees on the hills.”
 The poet was sure that “if you should drive through (this region)…strange dreams would come to you, and moreover those dreams would tally with mine.”
-The region still offers the sightseer such magical things and much more including impressive remnants of an American Indian mound-building culture and encounters with animals and birds, wild and domesticated.
-Edgar Lee Masters understood too that it is the Midwestern people – individualistic, hospitable, industrious, good willed, courageous and independent – who will always bestow to this central part of the country its greatest distinction.
-It is this populace which today, as well as in the past, built what may be frequently photographed on Midwest roads: the canals, roads, barns and farms, houses, towns and cities.
-But there are new things appearing on the 21st-century Midwest road such as cellphone towers and wind turbines, and old things, such as barns and farms, disappearing at a regrettably rapid pace.
-Some of American history’s most famous cultural figures have traversed the Midwest roads, including James Monroe (in 1785), Charles Dickens (in 1842), John Muir (in 1849), Henry David Thoreau (in 1861), Antonín Dvořák (in 1893), Winston Churchill (in 1946)—or were born and lived here, including Carl Sandburg, Ernest Hemingway, Thomas Edison, Edgar Lee Masters, Walt Disney, Samuel Langhorne Clemens (“Mark Twain”), Jane Addams, Harry S. Truman, Dwight D. Eisenhower, Ronald and Nancy Reagan, Barack and Michelle Obama, Frank Lloyd Wright, Kurt Vonnegut Jr., John Wayne, Wyatt Earp, “Wild Bill” Hickok, Jesse James, F. Scott Fitzgerald, Judy Garland, Dinah Washington (“Queen of the Blues”), and many, many more.
-It is Abraham Lincoln whose memory is most famously linked to these Midwest Roads as he loved to travel them as a lawyer on the Eighth (Judicial) Circuit riding his horse, “Old Bob.”
-It is to the Midwestern spirit of America’s sixteenth president that this photographic essay is dedicated.
-I have attempted to sort these photographs into chronological order from the time they were taken.
-I might like to number them – but they are not.
+The region still offers the sightseer such magical things and more including impressive remnants of an American Indian mound-building culture and encounters with animals and birds, wild and domesticated.
+Edgar Lee Masters understood that it is the Midwestern people – individualistic, hospitable, industrious, good willed, courageous and independent – who will always bestow to this central part of the country its greatest distinction.
+It is this populace that today, as in the past, built what is frequently photographed on Midwest roads: its canals, roads, barns and farms, houses, towns and cities.
+But new things also debut on a 21st-century Midwest road trip such as cellphone towers and wind turbines — and the old things, like barns and farms, disappear at a rapid pace.

 TO BE CONTINUED!